Just a quick personal note here.

 But here’s the other side of that.
 When readers from Alaska to New Zealand respond with genuine compassion and advice, that’s a good thing, certainly for me and perhaps for them.

 Many people who have suffered potentially-suicidal losses join bereavement groups that meet, say, twice a month.
-I joined one myself and it helps, albeit slowly.
+I joined one myself and it helped, somewhat, and slowly.
 But the World Wide Web is an instant help.
 The hopes and prayers and advice of caring people from across the planet can get to you in a matter of seconds.

 As my fellow blogger in Alaska noted, the Internet can be either, or both, a diabolical instrument or an almost god-like miracle.
 To me it’s a miracle.